Funded Youth Programs / Community Outreach Projects

 - The sponsorship of the Police Department’s 2009 and 2010 Citizen Police Academies

-- The sponsorship of the Palm Beach Gardens Police Explorers 2nd and 3rd Annual Golf Tournament
+- The sponsorship of the Palm Beach Gardens Police and Fire Rescue Explorers’ Annual Golf Tournament

 - Funding an update to the Department’s commemorative recognition program in Police HQ